 Sample collection and species identification

 We collected a total of 251 and 327 mesopredator scats from our hiking and road transects respectively.
 The species identification test revealed that 190 of these samples originated from coyote and 213 of these samples were from gray fox.
 We were able to obtain high quality genotypes (data at >85% of loci) for 102 coyote and 90 gray fox (Table 1).
 Of these, 97 and 60 were unique coyote and gray fox genotypes, respectively.
 Coyote samples were distributed equally on either side of study highways SR 49, I-80, and I-680,.
-For I-580 in the BA region, samples were largely located north of the highway, while in the Sierra Nevada foothills region, few samples were located south of US 50, in both cases due to access limitations.
-In gray fox, there were 37 samples on the East side of SR 49 and SR 20 samples on the West side.
+For I-580 in the East Bay region, samples were largely located north of the highway, while in the Sierra Nevada foothills region, few samples were located south of US 50, in both cases due to access limitations.
+In gray fox, there were 37 samples on the East side of SR 49 and 20 samples on the West side of 49.

 Genetic Diversity

 For populations not containing close relatives (see below), no significant deviation from linkage equilibrium was observed at any loci after implementing the sequential Bonferroni correction (alpha = 0.0039).
-However, eight loci (AHT137, CXX374, CXX468, CPH11, CPH18, REN54P11, CXX279, and REN162C04) deviated significantly from Hardy Weinberg equilibrium in at least on population for coyote.
+However, eight loci (AHT137, CXX374, CXX468, CPH11, CPH18, REN54P11, CXX279, and REN162C04) deviated significantly from Hardy Weinberg equilibrium in at least one population for coyote.
 In gray fox, however, eight loci (CHP8, RFCHP2, FH2088, FH2004, AHTh171, FH2010, CXX402 and RF2001) were significantly out of equilibrium.
 For both species this was likely due to family structure in our samples (see below).

 All sampling regions showed high levels of genetic diversity.
-The total number of alleles observed for coyotes within sampling locations ranged from 54-99 (East Bay), 37-108 (Sierra Nevada foothills), 91 (East SR 49), and 75 (West SR 49), respectively.
+The total number of alleles observed for coyotes within sampling locations ranged from 54-99 (East Bay), 37-108 (Sierra Nevada foothills), 91 (East SR 49), and 75 (West SR 49).
 For gray fox, the number of alleles observed ranged from 96 (East SR 49), and 85 (West SR 49).
-When rarefaction was conducted, coyote allelic richness ranged from 3.5-3.9 in the East Bay, 2.8-4.8 in the Sierra Nevada foothills (Table 1).
+When rarefaction was conducted, coyote allelic richness ranged from 3.5-3.9 in the East Bay and 2.8-4.8 in the Sierra Nevada foothills (Table 1).
 Gray fox showed a similar pattern, with an allelic richness of 7.29 for East SR 49 and 6.36 for West SR 49 sampling locations.
-Measures of Ho and He (estimates of gene diversity in a population) were high all regions for both species with coyote Ho ranging from 0.60-0.72 in the East Bay, 0.62-0.88 in the Sierra Nevada foothills, and 0.70-0.73 around SR 49 and 0.60 in gray fox (Table 1).
+Measures of Ho and He (estimates of gene diversity in a population) were high in all regions for both species.
+Coyote Ho ranged from 0.60-0.72 in the East Bay, 0.62-0.88 in the Sierra Nevada foothills, and 0.70-0.73 around SR 49 and 0.60 in gray fox (Table 1).

 Mean pairwise relatedness values (r) within sampling locations for coyotes showed that most individuals were not closely related (0.08-0.09 in the East Bay, 0.03-0.24 in Sierra Nevada foothills).
 First order relationships (parent-offspring, full siblings, r ~0.50) were detect within the East Bay, all from W680.
 Second order relationships (grandparent-grandchild, half-siblings, r~0.25) were also detected, primarily from W680 (18 pairs) and one pair from E680.
 Within the Sierra Nevada foothills region, first order relationships (parent-offspring, full siblings, r ~0.50) were detect for two pairs.
 One each in the N80-E49 and N80-W49 in the East.
 Second order relationships (grandparent-grandchild, half-siblings, r~0.25) were also detected for four pairs, one each from S50 and S80-E49, while the remaining two came from S80-N50.
 In all cases, the individuals in the relationship were sampled along the same side of the highway (Figure 2).